curoles/fcomment/README.md

 ## Why do I need this tool?

 Purpose of **fcomment** is to document files and directories.
-Attached to a file _comment_ provides short explanation of the file.
+Attached to a file _comment_ provides short description of the file.

 Usage cases:
 - To document multiple source code files in a big project